buildbot/buildbot/master/docs/manual/customization.rst

 This creates a single instance of class ``MyStep``.
-However, Buildbot needs a new object each time the step is executed. this is accomplished by storing the information required to instantiate a new object in the :attr:`~buildbot.process.buildstep.BuildStep.factory` attribute.
+However, Buildbot needs a new object each time the step is executed.
-When the time comes to construct a new :class:`~buildbot.process.build.Build`, :class:`~buildbot.process.factory.BuildFactory` consults this attribute (via :meth:`~buildbot.process.buildstep.BuildStep.getStepFactory`) and instantiates a new step object.
+An instance of :class:`~buildbot.process.buildstep.BuildStep` rembers how it was constructed, and can create copies of itself.
 When writing a new step class, then, keep in mind are that you cannot do anything "interesting" in the constructor -- limit yourself to checking and storing arguments.
-Each constructor in a sequence of :class:`BuildStep` subclasses must ensure the following:

-* the parent class's constructor is called with all otherwise-unspecified keyword arguments.
+It is customary to call the parent class's constructor with all otherwise-unspecified keyword arguments.

-* all keyword arguments for the class itself are passed to :meth:`addFactoryArguments`.

 Keep a ``**kwargs`` argument on the end of your options, and pass that up to the parent class's constructor.
-If the class overrides constructor arguments for the parent class, those should be updated in ``kwargs``, rather than passed directly (which will cause errors during instantiation).

 The whole thing looks like this::